Imperssonator/GTFiber2/README.md

 # GTFiber 2
 This is the public-facing repository for GTFiber 2.0.
 GTFiber is an open source program for automated quantitative analysis of images of fibrillar microstructures.
+Automatically extract fiber length, width, and orientation distributions, as well as orientational order parameters.

 Please cite [the paper](https://pubs.acs.org/doi/abs/10.1021/acsami.7b10510) if you find the software useful.